Home > Blog > Croatian Harbors and Marinas Discover the CharmBlog

 • June 6, 2023

-On the turquoise Adriatic, Croatia’s gorgeous coastline totals over 3730 miles, including the 1000 pine-scented islands, rocky islets, and reefs.
+Croatia’s stunning coastline stretches over 3,730 miles along the turquoise Adriatic.
+It includes 1,000 pine-scented islands, rocky islets, and reefs.
 Here we provide insight into The Croatian Harbors and Marinas.

 When sailing here, you’ll find many historic harbors and modern marinas where you might explore, dine, or overnight.